 To be sure, personal responsibility can be a factor in poverty.
-For example, the high level of poverty among female-headed families with no husband present is a result of the unwillingness of some fathers to take responsibility for their children.
-A lack of long term thinking by unmarried sexually active people who do not use birth control is another factor.
+For example, the high poverty level among female-headed families with no husband present is a result of the unwillingness of some fathers to take responsibility for their children.
+A lack of long-term thinking by unmarried, sexually active people who do not use birth control is another factor.
 To counter this problem requires the implementation of policies that hold absent fathers responsible for a share of the cost of raising children, policies that make birth control more accessible, and those that remind people of the financial difficulties faced by many single parents.

 But, coercive approaches based on the notion that poor people are insufficiently motivated to seek work confront the fact that the number of people who would be subject to work requirements in programs like SNAP and Medicaid would be relatively small, but a much larger number of poor people would be subject to administrative paperwork requirements to determine their eligibility, because of their status as disabled, caregivers, or students.